ericr3r/nerves_system_superbird/README.md

 ## Intial bootsrapping

 The initial steps to get a nerves release onto the Spotify:tm: Car Things are complicated.
-Please refer to the [instructions](https://github.com/ericr3r/notes-superbird/bootsrapping.md) in the [ericr3r/notes-superbird repository](https://github.com/ericr3r/notes-superbird).
+Please refer to the [bootstrap instructions](https://github.com/ericr3r/notes-superbird/bootsrapping.md) in the [ericr3r/notes-superbird repository](https://github.com/ericr3r/notes-superbird).

 ## Using